 -

-Accurately Identify Key Points: This is the most crucial step.
-Ensure that the points you select from the graph are clearly defined and easily readable.
+Accurately Identify Key Points: This is the most crucial step. see to it that the points you select from the graph are clearly defined and easily readable.
 Avoid points that lie between grid lines, as estimation can introduce errors.
 Prioritize the y-intercept, as it directly gives you the value of a.

 -